dselivanov/kaggle-outbrain/README.md

 # Baseline 2

-Here we won't use `page_views` - only data from `clicks_train.csv.zip`, `events.csv.zip`.
 To run baseline you need to run:

 1. `Rscript 1-0-prepare-baseline-2.R` - preprocess `page_views` - filter not relevant page views and **partition by `uuid`**.
 1. `Rscript 1-1-prepare-baseline-2.R` - creates ans saves model matrix to disk (incluing hashed interactions between page views and advertisement and user context).
 1. `Rscript 1-1-extract-leak.R` - extracts leak
 1. `Rscript 1-2-run-baseline-2.R` - fit FTRL to model matrix chunks from step above.
-1. `Rscript 1-3-predict-baseline-2.R` - generate two submission files - with and wothout leak
+1. `Rscript 1-3-predict-baseline-2.R` - generate two submission files - with and without leak

 Rough timings provided at the top of each file.